Traceydh/Etch-A-Sketch/README.md

 # Etch-A-Sketch
+Odin project Etch A Sketch.
-browser version of something between a sketchpad and an Etch-A-Sketch
+The goal of this project is to develope the browser version of a sketchpad using DOM manipulation skills and everything else I've learned in this course.

+Lots of research and googling will be required.